-It remains me of the "quiet" game our parents used to encourage us to play as children.
+It remains me of "the quiet game" we played as kids.
 Once someone says "quiet" everyone has to stop speaking and the first person to speak loses the game by saying something.
-Eventually everyone loses that game.
+Eventually, everyone loses that game.

 The Miranda warnings provide a short cut to winning the game.
 When you say, "I invoke my right to remain silent until after I speak with an attorney" - the game is over.
 As long as you continue to remain silent, nothing that you do to invoke your rights can ever be used against you.

 Why should you invoke your right to remain silent?
-From the perspective of a criminal defense attorney practicing in Tampa, FL, it is fail safe way to make sure that nothing you say can ever be used against you at trial.
+From the perspective of a criminal defense attorney, it is fail-safe way to make sure that nothing you say can ever be used against you at trial.
 Do you really want an officer to tell the jury about your gesture, shrug or nod?
 Do you want the officer to be the sole witness who can use your statement to gain probable cause to arrest you or issue a warrant to search your home or property?
 Do you want the officer to be able to twist your words or misinterpret something you say?